 I always wonder how blackness and black folks are seen/understood in parts of the world where there aren’t that many of us there.

 I’ve never been abroad before and I wondered what it is like to be Black in Germany.
 When I’m there, I feel more American than I do Black.
 Which is the opposite when I’m in the United States.
 So, I feel freer to do things that I wouldn’t need to be immediately associated with here.
 I’m studying under Haegue Yang.
 She’s a South Korean, installation sculpture artist.
 I’m interested in what my work will look like if I continue to learn from her.
-There’s so many interesting layers and different conversations that can happen that feels very transient.
+There are so many interesting layers and different conversations that can happen that feels very transient.
 I was so used to having a particular discourse and I was noticing that I was put into the ‘cool young black artist club’ and I don’t want to be peripheral to that—those are my peers and friends, and even people I am a fan of, but it was a very predictable conversation.
 The sort of easy association thing.
 It becomes a little exclusive at times and contradicts the importance of representing diverse voices.

 Moving to Germany, I wanted to continue this hybrid approach of working not only through the several references and historical contexts I know of, but also, can I think about Blackness that is not just a Western American Blackness?
 Thinking about it as a movement that has a depth and density that is much larger than my own experience.
 It's interesting when it collapses onto itself and becomes more of an international conversation.
 Sounds silly to say this but it proves how Western and American my thought process seems with relating to Blackness as a whole.
 You sort of have different homes at once.
 Rather than being married to just one.
 It’s a way of maybe moving through different spaces and having this vagabond way of existing.
 Maybe that’s why the burns were so interesting to me; the fact that they vanish.
 The walls are repaired, and they are gone.
 It’s incredibly unstable and uncomfortable as well.
-Black people are everywhere, however the downplaying and erasure of our presence is the foundation of that part of the practice.
+Black people are everywhere, however, the downplaying and erasure of our presence is the foundation of that part of the practice.

 Let’s talk more about this ‘cool young black artist club’? [laughs]

 It a peer group that’s very supportive and you want to be around but when does it become too homogeneous?
 In any kind of community or group, it becomes short-minded of other approaches out of trying to support or protect a group.
 It shifts from something that is empowering to halting other dialogues from continuing if it starts to close off other possible bridges to be built.
 That is something that I see, and I don’t want to feel too loyal to one particular group or position in terms of my criticism or my thoughts.
-I want to stay as much of a sponge as I can and have that capacity to think and see in relationship to my own narrative I am developing.
-That was a very difficult when I first got to Germany.
+I want to stay as much of a sponge as I can and have that capacity to think and see in relation to my own narrative I am developing.
+That was very difficult when I first got to Germany.
 I was very stubborn about changes.

 To what degree do you have to attend (or accommodate) to a specific audience if your ideas may come off as proselytizing one group but not another?
 You were talking about making 'loud' work or legible in some way.
 How much whispering do you have to tether between if you wanted to be loud?

-I’m interested in certain frequencies of sounds that is muddled but you can still hear the noise.
+I’m interested in certain frequencies of sounds that are muddled but you can still hear the noise.
 It's more your body experiencing a vibration.
 That’s how I think about work that feels very dense and massive but its like whispering at the same time.
 It has this stagnated tension.
 Something that is very incomprehensibly full, with only a tether of it ripped away and there’s a small leak or that potential spillage.
 I am attracted to this.
 Some kind of gravitational pull—to have that prolonged tension.
 I’m thinking about density and mass not only to black culture but also other ways of seeing and moving socially.
-Also, how this informs and shapes through other art historical references..
+Also, how this informs and shapes through other art historical references...
 The whispering aspect versus the loud are both happening at once but with different octaves.
-I think my practice will continue to bounce along with whatever current political situations that is happening.
+I think my practice will continue to bounce along with whatever current political situations that are happening.

 Was it an inevitable path for you to be an artist when you were growing up?